 Saturday, Day 8 (October 8) - Morning check out of the hotel and transfer to Florence for a 2 hour walking city tour followed by some free time to explore the Academia (home of Michaelangelo’s David), etc. Around 5:00 pm, everyone will meet at the Florence train station and travel on a high speed train (2.5 hours) to Rome zipping through the Tuscan countryside with spectacular views.
 Dinner will be served on the train as well.
 Upon arrival, a private bus will transfer you to your hotel near the Rome airport.

-Sunday, Day 9 (October 9) - Transfer to the Florence airport for your return domestic flight to Rome and onward ticket to the U.S.
+Sunday, Day 9 (October 9) - Transfer to the Rome airport for your return flight home.

 “This itinerary is subject to change without prior approval.
 Please note that if a last minute cancellation occurs, a replacement technical visit of equal value will be arranged.”